ARM-software/psa-api/doc/crypto/overview/functionality.rst

 #.  **Setup:** Start a new interruptible operation on an *inactive* operation object.
     Each interruptible operation object will define one or more setup functions to start a specific operation.

+    The accumulated *ops* value for the operation is reset to zero.

     On success, a setup function will put an interruptible operation object into an *active* state.
     On failure, the operation object will remain *inactive*.